httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Offset` request and response header field conveys the offset. `Upload-Offset` is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a non-negative Integer ({{Section 3.3.1 of STRUCTURED-FIELDS}}) and indicates the current offset as viewed by the message sender.
 Other values MUST cause the entire header field to be ignored.

-The `Upload-Offset` header field in responses serves as an acknowledgement of the processed representation data and as a guarantee that no retransmission of it will be necessary.
+The `Upload-Offset` header field in responses serves as an acknowledgment of the processed representation data and as a guarantee that no retransmission of it will be necessary.
 Clients can use this guarantee to free resources associated to transferred representation data.

 ### Completeness {#upload-complete}